Esther McGregor: Early life

 McGregor was born in London to Scottish actor Ewan McGregor and French-Greek Jewish production designer Eve Mavrakis.
-McGregor has three sisters, Clara, Jamyan, and Anouk.
+She has three sisters, Clara, Jamyan, and Anouk.
 She also has a half-brother, Laurie, through her father's second marriage to actress Mary Elizabeth Winstead.
+Her great-uncle, Denis Lawson, is also an actor.

-She is bilingual, speaking both English and French, and grew up Jewish.
+McGregor is bilingual, speaking both English and French, and was raised Jewish.
 She attended North Bridge House School in North London.
 At 11, she and her family moved to Los Angeles.
 She later attended New York University in Manhattan.

 Career

-McGregor began modeling at the age of 16, and her first job was in Los Angeles working with her older sister, Clara.
+McGregor began modeling at the age of 16.
+Her first modeling job was alongside her older sister, Clara.
 She has modeled for Fendi, Stella McCartney, Miu Miu, and Celine.
 Miucci Prada herself handpicked her to open a spring/summer show in Milan.
 During the COVID-19 pandemic, she began a band named French Thyme.
 They released their first EP in 2020.
 She became a licensed tattoo artist and opened a tattoo shop named Pink Ether in New York City.

 In 2022, she made a cameo in the second episode of the Disney+ miniseries Obi-Wan Kenobi.
 She told Vanity Fair, "My parents never let me do anything onscreen until I was old enough to executively make the decision, and also old enough to be a human on set."
 That year, she also played Natalie in the coming-of-age drama series High School, based on the 2019 memoir of the same name by Sara and Tegan Quin.
 In May 2024, she was cast in the Amazon Prime Video original series We Were Liars, based on the 2014 novel of the same name by E. Lockhart.
+In June 2026, she was cast as Rachel Amber in the television adaptation of Life Is Strange.